valterc/ki2/README.md

   - Pause/Resume ride
   - Mark lap
   - Zoom map
-- Notifications when shifting battery is low
+- Receive notifications when shifting battery is low

 ## How can I try this app?